angushtlam/remiges/lib/components/Switch/README.md

 Switch is a visually-indicative toggle between two possible states, flipped or not flipped.

 ## Component
-> Button is a Displayable and Sizable component.

 | Prop Name  | Required?  | Type            | Description                          | Default |
 | ---------- | ---------- | --------------- | ------------------------------------ | ------- |